Luke-Nicklin/rpsls/README.md

 Testing checked to see if the following criteria were met:

-- All forms have associated labels or aria-labels so that this is read out on a screen reader to users who tab to form inputs
 - Color contrasts meet a minimum ratio as specified in [WCAG 2.2 Contrast Guidelines](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html)
 - Heading levels are not missed or skipped to ensure the importance of content is relayed correctly to the end user
 - All content is contained within landmarks to ensure ease of use for assistive technology, allowing the user to navigate by page regions